-Maybe we need to very explicitly extend our vision of global development explicitly to embrace this new world into which we have been catapulted.
-Maybe we need to expand from considering economic and social development - which encompass our economic growth objectives, and our distributional goals with respect to well-being, inequality and poverty - and (somewhat reluctantly, until recent times) global sustainable development, and now explicitly embrace the imperative of global health in a way that we have simply not done before.
+Maybe we need to very explicitly extend our global vision to embrace this new world into which we have been catapulted.

+Maybe we need to expand from our primary focus on considering economic and social development - which encompass our economic growth objectives, and our distributional goals with respect to well-being, inequality and poverty - and (somewhat reluctantly, until recent times) global environmental sustainable development - with its focus largely on the impact of changes in our physical, visible environment, as noted above.

+It is hard to escape the profound conclusion that we now need to explicitly embrace the imperative of global health in a way that we have simply not done before.